 There is an apocryphal story about the great American inventor Thomas Edison.

-Little Thomas was a good, hard-working boy, so he carried the letter home and carefully delivered it to his mother.
+Little Thomas was a good, hardworking boy, so he carried the letter home and carefully delivered it to his mother.

-Fearing the worst, she took the letter into her bedroom, where she opened and read it.
+A little surprised and fearing the worst, she took the letter into her bedroom, where she opened and read it.
 She emerged several minutes later.
 With tears in her eyes, she read the letter out loud to Thomas.

-She told him how his teacher thought that he was a genius—that he was too intelligent to be educated at his current school, and she recommended that Mrs. Edison keep the young boy at home, to teach him herself.
+She told him how his teacher thought that he was a genius—that he was too intelligent to be educated at his current school and she recommended that Mrs. Edison keep the young boy at home, to teach him herself.

 Thomas Edison went on to become one of the world’s great inventors.
 He famously captured the power of electricity in the world’s first light bulb.
 He built the original phonogram that later became the earliest gramophone.
 He produced the world’s first motion pictures.
-With over 1000 patents to his name, he surely lived up to his reputation in that letter.
+With over a thousand patents to his name, few people would argue with the claim that he was a true genius.

 Now, the story continues that Thomas returned to his childhood home after his mother’s death.
 He spent an afternoon sifting through her papers, tidying up her estate.

 He came across a neatly folded envelope that he recognized to be the letter he brought home from school that day.
-Filled with pride, and happy memories, he opened the letter.
+Filled with pride and happy memories, he opened the letter.
 For the first time, with his own eyes, he read the two short sentences his teacher had written to his mother:

-“Thomas Edison was an addled child who, by the heroic actions of his mother, became the genius of the 19th Century.”
+“Thomas Edison was an addled child who, by the heroic actions of his mother, became the genius of the 19th century.”

 Like all apocryphal stories, this one caught the public’s attention because it just could have been true.
-More importantly, for me, it clearly illustrates the immense power of Belief.
+More importantly, for me, it clearly illustrates the immense power of belief.